logo

 If you don’t feel like reading, here’s a quick TLDR on which is better: Annuities Vs. Life Insurance.
 But, I’d definitely recommend reading the full article.

-Annuities Vs. Life Insurance: Which is best for you?
+Annuities vs. Life Insurance: Which is best for you?

 If you’re looking for a financial product that offers you consistent income during your retirement then you’ll probably want to go with an annuity.
 But, if you’re more interested in a product that can help protect your loved ones financially then you’ll want to go with a life insurance policy.